-This section attempts to explain the generic idea of human rights by identifying four defining features.
-The goal is to answer the question of what human rights are with a general description of the concept rather than a list of specific rights.
+This section attempts to explain the general idea of human rights by identifying four defining features.
+The goal is to answer the question of what human rights are with a description of the core concept rather than a list of specific rights.
 Two people can have the same general idea of human rights even though they disagree about which rights belong on a list of such rights and even about whether universal moral rights exist.
-This four-part explanation attempts to cover all kinds of human rights including both moral and legal human rights and both old and new human rights (e.g., both Lockean natural rights and contemporary international human rights).
+The four-part explanation below attempts to cover all kinds of human rights including both moral and legal human rights and both old and new human rights (e.g., both Lockean natural rights and contemporary human rights).
 The explanation anticipates, however, that particular kinds of human rights will have additional features.
-Starting with this generic concept does not commit us to treating all kinds of human rights in a single unified theory (see Buchanan 2013 for an argument that we should not attempt to theorize together universal moral rights and international legal human rights).
+Starting with this general concept does not commit us to treating all kinds of human rights in a single unified theory (see Buchanan 2013 for an argument that we should not attempt to theorize together universal moral rights and international legal human rights).

-(1) Human rights are rights Lest we miss the obvious, human rights are rights (see the entry on rights and Cruft 2012).
+(1) Human rights are rights.
+Lest we miss the obvious, human rights are rights (see Cruft 2012 and the entry on rights ).
 Most if not all human rights are claim rights that impose duties or responsibilities on their addressees or dutybearers.
 Rights focus on a freedom, protection, status, or benefit for the rightholders (Beitz 2009).
 The duties associated with human rights often require actions involving respect, protection, facilitation, and provision.
 Rights are usually mandatory in the sense of imposing duties on their addressees, but some legal human rights seem to do little more than declare high-priority goals and assign responsibility for their progressive realization.
 One can argue, of course, that goal-like rights are not real rights, but it may be better to recognize that they comprise a weak but useful notion of a right (See Beitz 2009 for a defense of the view that not all human rights are rights in a strong sense.
 And see Feinberg 1973 for the idea of “manifesto rights”).
 A human rights norm might exist as (a) a shared norm of actual human moralities, (b) a justified moral norm supported by strong reasons, (c) a legal right at the national level (where it might be referred to as a “civil” or “constitutional” right), or (d) a legal right within international law.
 A human rights advocate might wish to see human rights exist in all four ways (See Section 2.1 How Can Human Rights Exist?).

-(3) Human rights are universal All living humans—or perhaps all living persons—have human rights.
+(3) Human rights are universal.
+All living humans—or perhaps all living persons—have human rights.
 One does not have to be a particular kind of person or a member of some specific nation or religion to have human rights.
 Included in the idea of universality is some conception of independent existence.
 People have human rights independently of whether they are found in the practices, morality, or law of their country or culture.
 This idea of universality needs several qualifications, however.
 First, some rights, such as the right to vote, are held only by adult citizens or residents and apply only to voting in one’s own country.
 Second, the human right to freedom of movement may be taken away temporarily from a person who is convicted of committing a serious crime.
 And third, some human rights treaties focus on the rights of vulnerable groups such as minorities, women, indigenous peoples, and children.

 (4) Human rights have high-priority.
 Maurice Cranston held that human rights are matters of “paramount importance” and their violation “a grave affront to justice” (Cranston 1967).
 If human rights did not have high priority they would not have the ability to compete with other powerful considerations such as national stability and security, individual and national self-determination, and national and global prosperity.
 High priority does not mean, however, that human rights are absolute.
 As James Griffin says, human rights should be understood as “resistant to trade-offs, but not too resistant” (Griffin 2008).
 Further, there seems to be priority variation within human rights.
 For example, when the right to life conflicts with the right to privacy, the latter will generally be outweighed.